rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_db_sources_destinations.md

-﻿# Overview Database source and destination
+﻿# Overview database source and destination

-This overview will give you a description of all the sources and destination reading and writing from databases
+There a numerours database sources and destinations that come with ETLBox.
+In short, you can extract data from and load data into the following databases: Sql Server, MySql, Postgres, SQLite.
+(And limited support for Access)

 ## DBSource